 SSRN Legal Studies Research Paper Series

-Melbourne Law School publishes a regular paper series on the Social Science Research Network.
-The series focuses on the broad range of legal scholarship in all subject areas from members of the School.
+Melbourne Law School publishes a paper series on the Social Science Research Network.
+The series showcases and distributes research papers on a broad range of legal scholarship in all subject areas from our faculty members.
 The papers are published electronically and are available online or through email distribution.

 Interested readers can browse the Working Paper Series at SSRN, or sign up to subscribe to the e-journal.